-Widex was founded by two Danish families in 1956, the Tøpholm and Westermann families, and is still run and owned by these families today.
-With over 4,000 employees Widex’s expertise and technologically advanced products have helped people hear better in more than 100 countries around the world.
+With over 4,000 employees, Widex’s expertise and technologically advanced products have helped people hear better in more than 100 countries around the world.

 What type of hearing solutions does Widex offer?

-Widex recognizes that hearing loss and tinnitus impacts each person differently and therefore creates hearing aid products to accommodate everyone from infants to seniors.
-Their products range from micro in-the-ear (ITE) hearing aids to wireless products that link your television directly to your hearing aid providing unparalleled sound quality without any of that pesky background noise.
+Widex recognizes that hearing loss and tinnitus impact each person differently and therefore creates hearing aid products to accommodate everyone from infants to seniors.
+Their products range from micro in-the-ear (ITE) hearing aids to wireless products that link your television directly to your hearing aid, providing unparalleled sound quality without any of that pesky background noise.

 Hearing Aids Options

-Widex boasts a variety of hearing aids and listening devices that come in different styles and technology levels to suit your individual needs.
+Widex provides a variety of hearing aids that come in different styles and technology levels to suit individual needs.
 Examples include: